-- 1. The principal or designee - 2.
-One teacher who is a representative of the recognized certificated employee organization - 3.
-One parent/guardian whose child attends the school - 4.
-One classified employee who is a representative of the recognized classified employee organization - 5.
-Other members, if desired
+¶ 1. --The principal or designee¶ ¶

+One teacher who is a representative of the recognized certificated employee organization \P

+One parent/guardian whose child attends the school

+4. One classified employee who is a representative of the recognized classified employee organization

+5. - 5. - Other members, if desired

 '''

-(cf. 1220 - Citizen Advisory Committees)
+(cf. 1220 - Citizen Advisory Committees)¶

-(cf. 1400 - Relations Between Other Governmental Agencies and the Schools)
+(cf. 1400 - Relations Between Other Governmental Agencies and the Schools)¶

+¶

 '''

 Before adopting the comprehensive safety plan, the school site council or school safety planning committee shall hold a public meeting at the school in order to allow members of the public the opportunity to express an opinion about the plan.
-(Education Code 32288)
+(Education Code 32288)¶

-The school site council or safety planning committee shall notify, in writing, the following persons and entities of the public meeting: (Education Code 32288)

-- 1. The local mayor - 2.
-A representative of the local school employee organization - 3.
-A representative of each parent organization at the school, including the parent teacher association and parent teacher clubs

-(cf. 1230 - School-Connected Organizations)

-4. A representative of each teacher organization at the school

-- 5. A representative of the school's student body government - 6.
-All persons who have indicated that they want to be notified

-In addition, the school site council or safety planning committee may notify, in writing, the following entities of the public meeting: (Education Code 32288)

-- 1. Representatives of local religious organizations
+The school site council or safety planning committee shall notify, in writing, the following persons and entities of the public meeting: (Education Code 32288) The local mayor 1. Ŧ A representative of the local school employee organization 3.
+A representative of each parent/guardian organization at the school, including the parent-teacher association and parent-teacher clubs (cf. 1230 - School-Connected Organizations)¶ 4.
+A representative of each teacher organization at the school (cf. 4140/4240/4340 - Bargaining Units)¶ 5.
+4. A representative of each teacher organization at the school A representative of the school's student body government 6.
+6. All persons who have indicated that they want to be notified In addition, the school site council or safety planning committee may notify, in writing, the following entities of the public meeting: (Education Code 32288) Ŧ 1.
+Representatives of local religious organizations Ŧ 2.
+Local civic leaders¶

+Local business organizations¶

+- 1. (cf. 1700 Relations Between Private Industry and the Schools)

 - 2. Local civic leaders

 - 3. Local business organizations